BenClancy/government-service-design-manual/service-manual/the-team/content-designer.md

 ##Skills and attributes
 Content designers must be able to:

-- [identify user needs](/service-manual/users) - based on legacy content, source material provided by policy colleagues, feedback from users and stakeholders and analytics data both from the site and from search engines
+- [identify user needs](/service-manual/users) - based on legacy content, source material provided by policy colleagues, feedback from users and stakeholders, and analytics data both from the site and from search engines
 - gain an in-depth knowledge of a wide range of subjects - so they can make informed decisions about the best way to present information to users
 - develop content plans and strategies - high-level plans showing how the identified user needs will be met
 - [write great content](/service-manual/user-centered-design/writing-government-services.html) - in plain English, optimised for the web and according to [house style](/designprinciples/styleguide#style-guide)